 Below: 1st photo - Young emerging leaves have a greenish-bronze color.
 2nd photo - A mature basal leaf with its long stalk.

 Below: 1st photo - Some leaves can show a reddish vein pattern and some have margins that are fairly smooth or can have small teeth like the example above.
 2nd photo - Lacking a corolla, the flower has a number of yellow overlapping sepals that maintain a tinge of green on the outside.

 Below: 1st photo - The underside of the leaf shows the networked vein pattern quite plainly.
 This surface is very pale in color due to soft whitish hair.
 2nd photo - An unusual specimen showing white tips on the sepals.

-Below: 1st photo - A seed head formed at the end of May.
+Below: 1st photo - A seed head with 6 follicles formed at the end of May.
 Each fertile carpel produces a seed follicle.
-2nd photo - Mature seeds
+2nd photo - 13 follicles with mature seeds

 Notes: Marsh Marigold is indigenous to the Garden area.
 Eloise Butler first reported seeing this on May 25, 1907 and then on Nov.
 3, 1908 noted one of the rare late fall blooms.
+There are no records of any curator having to replant it.
 The plant is native to most counties in Minnesota except those in the drier SW corner.
 In North America it is known throughout Canada, down along the west coast, absent in the Rocky Mountain states and then found in the eastern part of the U.S. from the Dakotas and Nebraska eastward to the coast and south as far as Tennessee and North Carolina.